Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Background and Related Work

-CNN mainly consists of three types of layers: convolutional, pooling, and fully-connected (FC) layers \cite{gu2018recent}.
+A typical input to a CNN is a matrix, such as an image, where each pixel value serves as an input.
+An input can have multiple channels, for example, if the image is in RGB format, it will have three channels, corresponding to the red, green, and blue components.
+CNN mainly consists of three types of layers: convolutional, pooling, and fully connected (FC) layers \cite{gu2018recent}.
 Convolution layers dominate the computations in CNN (about 90\% \cite{cong2014minimizing}).
 A convolution layer takes an input activation/input feature map (\textit{ifmap}) and does 2-D convolution using a set of filters with weights to obtain an output feature map (\textit{ofmap}).
 Applying different filters results in extracting different embedded features from the \textit{ifmap}.
 Figure~\ref{fig:computation_in_cnn} illustrates a typical convolution operation with $K$ convolution filters of size $R$ and having $C$ input channels.
 It shows how the first element of \textit{ofmap} is calculated by the sum of element-wise multiplication between a filter of size $R\times R\times C$ and the same size neighborhood of \textit{ifmap}.
 Stride and padding are two other vital parameters of a convolution layer.
 Stride ($St$) represents the number of values a filter moves horizontally or vertically during a convolution operation.
 Padding ($Pd$) is the number of additional values around the edges of the \textit{ifmap} before applying the convolution filter.
 All convolution layers follow the relationship in Equation~\ref{eq:st_pd}.
 The same relationship holds for $Y$ and $Y'$.

 In an FC layer, all the values of \textit{ifmap} are connected to all the values of \textit{ofmap}.
 In other words, a single \textit{ofmap} value is composed using the weighted sum of all the \textit{ifmap} values.
-The pooling layer is typically used after \textit{conv} layer to reduce the dimensionality of the feature map.
+The pooling layer is typically used after Conv layer to reduce the dimensionality of the feature map.
 Max pooling and average pooling are two frequently used pooling operations~\cite{goodfellow2016deep}.
 Conv and FC layer execution can be viewed as a set of multiply and accumulate (MAC) operations, and modern accelerators perform a large number of MAC operations in parallel.